thiru5111/image_transfer-/README.md

 FUTURE PLAN:
-As of now we can transfer only .jpg image format in future many image formats like .gif,.png,.tiff etc can be transfered.
+As of now we can transfer only .jpg image format in future many image formats like .gif,.png,.tiff etc can be transferred.